Customer loyalty: A guide to types and strategies

 Why is customer loyalty important?

-- Seventy-five percent of customers will pay more for products from companies that provide a good service experience.
-So, once you win customers over with a great brand experience, these loyal buyers likely won’t leave if you charge them more.
-This allows you to build and increase revenue over time.
+- Loyal customers spend more: Repeat customers trust your brand and will spend more in the checkout line.
+In addition, 75 percent of consumers will pay more for products from companies that provide a good service experience.
+Once you win customers over with a positive experience, they likely won’t leave if you charge them more.

-- Retaining customers is much more cost-effective than acquiring new ones.
+- Loyal customers are more valuable than new customers: Retaining customers is much more cost-effective than acquiring new ones.
 Merely a 5-percent increase in customer retention can boost profits by 25 to 95 percent .

-A 5-percent increase in customer retention can boost profits by 25 to 95 percent.
+A 5% increase in customer retention can boost profits by 25 to 95%.

 Consumers who reward companies with their business—maybe generations of repeat business—send a message: They find consistent value in the products or services, and the overall experience they have with the brand is positive.
 As a company, there’s no greater compliment.